 It reminds me of what happens to people whose engines have vanished, their get-up-and-go extinguished by burnout.
 Burnout doesn’t just kill physical vitality, motivation, and any semblance of work-life balance, it also guts the entire internal combustion machinery.
 You can’t get the ignition to turn over, because there’s nothing to turn over.

 Unlike with the gag car, we can’t look under the skin and spot the problem.
 But the void is as real as inside that vehicle, and we have to recognize it and resolve it or pay with serious consequences for work, health, family, and life.

 In an always-on world, many will face burnout at least once in their careers, and once they do and recover from it, they will never go down that road again because of the misery it inflicts on every part of work and life.
 Burnout can lead to major health issues, from stroke to depression.

-I have coached hard-working people with burnout around the country and the world, and helped them stop the chronic stress that drives burnout.
-Feeling without energy or drive is an alien feeling for all of them, since people who get burned out are not slackers—they're the hardest workers.
+I have coached hard-working people with burnout around the country and the world, and helped them recover from burnout.
+What they all say is that feeling exhausted and without energy or drive is an alien feeling to them.
+This is because people who get burned out are not slackers—they're the hardest workers.